DISCO to DropCue: Full Migration Guide (2026)

-Switching from DISCO to DropCue: The Full Migration Guide
+Switching from DISCO to DropCue: The Fast-Track Migration Plan

-DropCue covers the same workflow DISCO does at roughly half the price, with a more modern interface.
-If you have been on DISCO.ac for a year or more, the idea of switching feels daunting.
+DropCue covers the same workflow DISCO does with every feature included at a fraction of the cost, with a more modern interface.
+If you've been on DISCO.ac for a year or more, the idea of switching feels daunting.
 Your catalog is there.
 Your client playlists are there.
 Your team knows the interface.
 Your contacts have your DISCO links saved.
+And every time you think about migrating, your brain decides this is a problem for next quarter.

-The good news: migrating to [DropCue](/what-is-dropcue) is easier than you think, and most of the "this is going to be a nightmare" assumptions turn out to be wrong.
-This guide walks through exactly what moves over, what needs to be rebuilt, and how to do the whole thing in an afternoon.
+Good news: migrating to DropCue is easier than you think, and most of the "this is going to be a nightmare" assumptions turn out to be wrong.
+This guide is the afternoon-shaped version of the playbook.
+What moves over, what gets rebuilt, and the four-hour plan to do the whole thing in one sitting.

 Why People Actually Switch